Rich-Harris/sorcery/README.md

 This package is a fork of [sorcery](https://github.com/Rich-Harris/sorcery) but we added few improvements:

-1) We merged following pull requests:
+**We merged pull requests**
 * [Adjust delimiter used to detect the end of source map URLs in JS files](https://github.com/Rich-Harris/sorcery/pull/176)
 * [chore(deps-dev): bump eslint from 2.13.1 to 6.6.0](https://github.com/Rich-Harris/sorcery/pull/175)
 * [Handle file:// paths to source files](https://github.com/Rich-Harris/sorcery/pull/173)
 * [Ignore missing / unavailable files](https://github.com/Rich-Harris/sorcery/pull/165)
 * [Single character segment compatibility (needed for traceur)](https://github.com/Rich-Harris/sorcery/pull/14)

-2) New feature
+**New feature**
-*onlyAvailableSources* default true
+*existingContentOnly* default true
-manage the transformation chain while the sources are physically present on the machine.
-We want to end with a map which refers existing sources only.
+Apply the transformation chain while the sources content are available.
+We want to end with a map which refers existing local sources only.

-3) Build
+**Build**
 Fix build which was not working on Windows.

+## Next steps
-Still have to ensure multi-platforms unit tests
+* still have to ensure unit tests can be run on Windows
+* absolutePath ?
+* read remote map
+* expose a Webpack plugin (like source-mapper)
+* add d.ts

 ## Usage

 ### As a node module

-Install sorcery locally:
+Install sorcery-map locally:

 ```bash
 npm install sorcery-map